 - Review required training for the BPD and outcomes and make recommendations on additional areas for training such as de-escalation, fair and impartial policing, verbal, and non-verbal communication skills; implicit bias; and officer discretion.

 - Review existing collaborations with local organizations and agencies and make recommendations on ways to strengthen and develop additional working relationships between the BPD and the community.

 - Develop a database for analysis of anonymized compliments and complaints to be utilized by the CPARB for the purposes of identifying problems, patterns, and positive actions.

 - Provide an annual summary of data and trends relating to police policy and training; complaints and compliments; police/community collaborations, and CPARB education activities.

 - Undertake other activities consistent with the goals of the CPARB and this resolution as are authorized by law.

-If you are looking for the form to file a complaint about the police department, please click here.
+If you are looking for the form to file a complaint or compliment about the police department, please click here.